Ways to make your money last if you receive a big sum. And how to protect yourself from people who might try to take it from you.

-most of your money now, so that it can help you and your family in
+You may receive a big payout, inheritance, compensation payment or land royalties.
+Make the most of the money now so that it can help you and your family in the future.

 Pay off your debts

 If you have a lot of debts, work out which ones to pay off first.
 Some will cost you more than others over time.
 Talk to a free financial counsellor about what you owe and what debts you should pay first.
 If you're not sure if you owe a debt, get all the details before you pay it.

 If you put money into a high-interest savings account and leave it for six months or a year, it will earn interest.
 Interest is extra money on top of the money you put in.

 Find out how to set up a savings account.

 Spread your spending over time